Qiskit/qiskit/README.md

 comfortable and intuitive interface for developers.
 I will learn from Ismael, Fran, Jorge, and Paco what architecture makes sense and try to implement that architecture.
 This is meant as a place for us to try ideas until we settle on something that makes sense for everyone.

 Right now, users can create instances of *QuantumRegister* and *ClassicalRegister*, and bind these to *QuantumCircuit*.
 They can then call methods of these objects to apply gates within the circuit.
 The *extensions* directory extends these objects as needed to support new gate sets and algorithms.
+The "cswap" gate in the standard extension shows how to build gates that are sequences of other unitary gates.
+The Python file "header.py" shows how we append OPENQASM gate definitions as we import extensions.

-The *qiskit* directory is a Python module.
-It contains a *qasm* module for parsing OPENQASM circuits, an *unroll* module for unrolling QASM to a circuit object, a *circuit* module for representing, transforming, and computing properties of OPENQASM circuits as directed acyclic graphs, and a *localize* module for mapping all-to-all circuits to run on machines with fixed couplings.
+The *qiskit* directory is the main Python module.
+It contains a *qasm* module for parsing OPENQASM circuits, an *unroll* module to flatten QASM for a target gate basis, a *circuit* module for representing, transforming, and computing properties of OPENQASM circuits as directed acyclic graphs, and a *localize* module for mapping all-to-all circuits to run on machines with fixed couplings.